 To explain the calculation first let us understand a few terms:

 - Raw score: The score that you will get on the basis of marking scheme of the exam i.e. +4 for the correct answer and -1 for the wrong answer.

-- Session: The exam will be conducted in multiple session, probably 2 per day.
+- Session: The exam is conducted in multiple session – 2 shifts per day.
 Thus the shift in which you appear is your session.